Dhulbahante: Assassination of Garad Ali

 Subsequently, Hassan ordered the assassination of the Garad.
 As Douglas Jardine reports, Hassan took this action after the Garad reassured the British that their relations remained unchanged, although owing to the influence of Hassan his clan no longer obeyed his orders.
 Issa-Salwe says news of the assassination stunned the Somali clans, consequently Dervishes were only left with the Bah Ali Geri of the Dhulbahante.
 According to John William Carnegie Kirk, most Dhulbahante clans sided with the Dervishes, expect the three sub-clans of Rer Hagar, Rer Wais Adan and Ba Idris among others who were considered friendly by the British.

 In 1959, Garad Ali of Dhulbahante led the foundation of the United Somali Party which forged a political coalition of the non-Isaaq clans of the British Somaliland protectorate.
 The party won 12 of 33 seats in the House of Representatives in the 1960 general elections.
 After the unification of the Somali Republic the party united with the Somali Youth League.
 Later in the aftermath of the Somali Civil War in the 1990s the party re-emerged under the leadership of Mohamed Abdi Hashi this time with a mission to unify the Harti clans under Puntland.

-During Mohamed Siad Barre's regime, the clan was part of an alliance of Darod clans that was presumed to dominate state authority in Somalia.
-The acronym MOD was used to refer to the alliance which was composed of the Marehan, Ogaden and Dhulbahante.
+During Mohamed Siad Barre's regime, Dhulbahante was part of an alliance of 3 Darod sub-clans that was presumed to dominate state authority in Somalia.
+The acronym MOD was used to refer to this alliance which was composed of the Marehan, Ogaden and Dhulbahante.

 In early 1993, the Dhulbahante held a conference in Boocame while Somaliland's second national conference was underway in Borama.
 The result of the conference was the establishment of a 33-member council (Khusuusi) which would administer the Sool, Sanaag, and Cayn regions in the absence of a central government in Somalia.